-“I’ve been meditating every day for 20-30 minutes, for the past 6 months, but I feel my practice is now stuck, and I don’t know how to make it deeper.”
+“I’ve been meditating every day for 20-30 minutes, for the past 6 months, but I feel my practice is now stuck, and I don’t know how to make it deeper.
+The process of meditation is becoming unclear for me.”

 Have you ever felt like this?
 Maybe for you it’s two months, or two years, or ten years.

 As a meditation teacher and writer, I get this type of complaint fairly often.
 Assuming that you have a clear understanding of the meditation technique you are practicing, there are basically three reasons why your meditation practice feels like it’s in a plateau, or is not going deep enough:

 - lack of preparation before practice